Italy: Conte threatens to quit unless government solves spat | DW | 03.06.2019

 A split in the coalition

-The split intensified after the European parliamentary elections last month, after the League won 34% of the vote, pulling ahead of the 5-Star movement and adding to speculation that Salvini and the League could ditch coalition partners.
+The split intensified after the League won 34% of the vote in the European parliamentary elections last month, pulling ahead of the 5-Star movement and adding to speculation that Salvini and the League could ditch coalition partners.

 If Italy's government were to collapse, there has been speculation that parliament could be dissolved, resulting in snap elections.